Commercial Boiler and Hot Water Solution

 A plate heat exchanger can be fitted to provide a barrier between the dirty system water and the clean boiler water.
 As the water in the system and the water in the boiler are kept separate from each other, this protects the boiler from the particulates which build up over time, reducing wear and tear.

-OKEL recommended that our client replaced the existing immersion heater with a modern and fully insulated 150L hot water storage vessel.
+OKEL recommended that our customer replaced the existing immersion heater with a modern and fully insulated 150L hot water storage vessel.

-To avoid wasting energy and to comply with building regulations hot water storage vessels must be insulated.
-The better your quality of insulation the longer your water will remain hot, which saves energy and in turn reduces the cost of maintaining a tank full of hot water.
+To avoid wasting energy and to comply with building regulations hot water storage vessels must be insulated – this also ensures the water will remain hot for longer which saves energy and in turn reduces the cost of maintaining a tank full of hot water.

 OKEL provided a hot water vessel incorporating the most update to construction and insulation to ensure effective and plentiful hot water for the site.

-Prior to the installations detailed risk assessments and method statements were forwarded to our client for approval.
+Prior to the installations detailed risk assessments and method statements were forwarded to our customer.

-Our engineers provided our client with a flexible approach to their installation so not to affect business as usual room hire bookings that had been made in advance.
+Our engineers provided our customer with a flexible approach to their installation so not to affect the day to day running of the club.

-To complete our client’s project electronic copies of Gas Safe and NICEIC certification was forwarded to our client along with user guides for the boiler’s controls.
+To complete our customers project electronic copies of Gas Safe and NICEIC certification were forwarded to the customer along with electronic user guides.